Art and Design

 Beyond Senior 2

 Pupils may continue their study by embarking on the National 5 course.
-This enables them to continue the development of practical skills, problem solving and and expression of ideas.
+This enables them to continue the development of practical skills, problem solving and expression of ideas.
 Students further their researching, critical analysis, and also embark on realistic design tasks, which mirror those of professional designers.

 In S5 by progressing to Higher Art and Design, students have the opportunity to continue their work, developing a greater depth of understanding, sophistication and skill.
 They also employ design skills to produce prototypes, models or artists illustrations of their own Product Designs, Fashion Items, Jewellery or Architecture.